 The Adelaide Hills are filled with charming villages.
 My favourites are Stirling & Hanhdorf a historic German village.
 There are countless winding roads through the Hills so it’s the perfect place to explore by car.
 You can visit farms and wineries along the way and enjoy the rolling hills and spectacular views.

 For panoramic views of the city check out the Mount Lofty lookout.
 It can be reached by road or you can hike to the summit from Waterfall Gully.

-Port Willunga is home to the ruins of an old jetty which is now nothing more than a few remnants of wood poking out of the water.
+Port Willunga on the Fleurieu Peninsula is home to the ruins of an old jetty which is now nothing more than a few remnants of wood poking out of the water.
 They make an awesome focal point for beach photography.
 This is a great place to try some long exposure shots.
 An ND filter can help you get the effect of a slow shutter in full daylight.

 Also in the area is McLaren Vale home to some of South Australia’s best wines.

 The Onkaparinga River Mouth at Port Noarlunga is an absolutely spectacular spot and one of my favourites along the South Australian coast.
 The crashing waves, colourful rocks and angular lines of the boardwalk make for a fantastic place to relax, unwind and take great photos.

 A short walk away is the Port Noarlunga jetty which leads out to the reef, a hotspot in summer for snorkelling.
 The reef is home to over 200 species of marine plants and animals and more than 50 species of fish.
 If you have a waterproof setup this would be a fantastic place to explore under the waves.
 If not the jetty and beach is photogenic from dry land too!